Burden of Proof in Filing a Medical Malpractice Lawsuit in Cleveland

 Establishing a Doctor-Patient Relationship

-Another part of your burden of proof is establishing that a doctor-patient relationship existed between you and the named physician.
-Once demonstrated by doctor’s visits and prescribed treatments, you then establish that the doctor owed you a duty of care.
+Another facet of your burden of proof is establishing that a doctor-patient relationship existed between you and the named physician.
+Once demonstrated via doctor’s visits and prescribed treatments, you then establish that the doctor owed you a duty of care.
+This means the physician should have treated the condition within acceptable standards and effectively communicated the course of treatment along with follow-up care.
+A patient is entitled to file a medical malpractice suit if his or her doctor failed to adequately explain what treatment he or she would be undergoing.
+Dangerous medical errors have occurred when medical staff failed to ensure that patients understood what was required during their aftercare.